orangemug/consolesnacks/README.md

 ## Configuration
-There are 2 ways to configure it
+There are 3 ways to configure it

  * environment variables
  * `.consolesnacksrc` file
+ * via an object (only in standalone mode)

 To configure via the `.consolesnacksrc` file, place a file of that name in the root of your project. **NOTE** consolesnacks will scan up the directory tree until it finds a file of that name.